The Not-So-Distant Future of Smart Glasses

 Smart glasses can be a pretty polarizing subject (no pun intended) but whether you’re for or against the concept of tech-integrated eyewear, there hasn’t really been a universally accepted version of it yet.
 Google Glass with its VERY visible hardware and a lense-less frame was released as a beta to select members of the public in 2013 but still to this day has not been widely sold to the public.
 A second edition of the tech is said to be released to certain companies in 2018, but no word of a wide release.

 In just the last few years, we’ve seen the rise of impressive VR and AR headsets that have piqued our interests to what wearable tech can do.
-Several companies believe that the public is ready for smart glasses and are unveiling some gadgets that need to be seen to be believed.
+Several companies believe that the public is ready for smart glasses and are unveiling some gadgets that need to be seen to be believed, people love tom ford glasses so the idea is to get inspiration from this.

 Step into the Future